tiiuae/sc-mesh-secure-deployment/README.md

 1. Copy the *install.sh* script to the home folder of your mounted Ubuntu drive.
 2. On your host machine, copy download the install.sh script from this repo into your home folder.

-Once you have done this, startup your host machine and run intall.sh.
+Once you have done this, startup your host machine and run install.sh.

 ```bash
 cd ~